Chargeback reason codes: the complete guide for issuing banks

 Turning reason codes into strategic intelligence

-Here's where you move beyond just processing disputes to actually improving your portfolio:
+Here's where you move beyond just processing disputes to actually improving your portfolio.

-Proactive prevention: Use your dispute data to identify vulnerabilities.
+Use your dispute data to identify vulnerabilities.
 High 10.4 volumes?
 Time to enhance your fraud detection capabilities.
 Seeing lots of 13.2 recurring billing disputes?
 Consider improving your payment processing systems to better handle cancellations.

-Merchant intelligence: Share insights with your acquirer partners.
+Share insights with your acquirer partners.
 When you identify problematic merchant behaviours, collaborative solutions benefit everyone.

-Customer education: Use dispute trends to create targeted education.
+Use dispute trends to create targeted education.
 If you're seeing lots of DCC-related disputes (12.3), teach cardholders how to spot and avoid unwanted currency conversions.

 Best practices for issuing banks

-For fraud disputes:
+→ For fraud disputes:

 • Report to Visa/Mastercard fraud databases within required timeframes